ptzakopoulos/My_Portfolio/README.md

 2. Responsive     - It is Responsive and adjust on every modern device and browser
 3. Dark/Light     - The website has the Dark and Light mode feature
 4. Custom Colors  - Another feature the website provides to the users is the custom theme color of the pages and elements

+## /Developer
+At "Developer" folder, there is the "developer.html" file where you can find all the classes and id were used inside the website and the file/folder stracture of the project.
+For that I have used a local library that I have made for that purpose that get's into your html code and coppied all classes and Ids you have used so far, then it exports them as a JSON file and finally the Js file, responsible for the developer's field, get's the JSON file and creates the lists that are displayed in the page.

+\The file stracture feature needs to be fixed\

+#### The library
+You can find that library here : https://github.com/ptzakopoulos/My_Portfolio/tree/main/Developer Note that this library was made only for the purposes of the assignment.